 An incident may be reported to the Diversity & Title IX Officer.
-A trained investigator will conduct an investigation that is in accordance with Title IX.
+A trained investigator will investigate in accordance with Title IX.
 This investigation is separate from and independent of any criminal investigation.

 Office of Diversity & Title IX: Call 774-357-2264, or visit